 Risk evaluation compares the identified and analyzed risk against given risk criteria.
 Risk evaluations consider the strength of evidence for all three of the fundamental questions.
 In doing an effective risk assessment, the robustness of the data set is important because it determines the quality of the output.
 Revealing assumptions and reasonable sources of uncertainty will enhance confidence in this output and/or help identify its limitations.
 Uncertainty is due to a combination of incomplete knowledge about a process and its expected or unexpected variability.
 Typical sources of uncertainty include gaps in knowledge, gaps in process understanding, sources of harm (e.g., failure modes of a process, sources of variability), and the probability of detection of problems.

-The output of a risk assessment is either a quantitative estimate of risk or qualitative description of a range of risk.
+The output of a risk assessment is either a quantitative estimate of risk or a qualitative description of a range of risks.
 When the risk is expressed quantitatively, a numerical probability is used.
 Alternatively, risk can be expressed using qualitative descriptors, such as “high,” “medium,” or “low,” which should be defined in as much detail as possible.
 Sometimes a risk score is used to further define descriptors in risk ranking.
 In quantitative risk assessments, a risk estimate provides the likelihood of a specific consequence, given a set of risk-generating circumstances.
 Thus, quantitative risk estimation is useful for one particular consequence at a time.
 Alternatively, some risk management tools use a relative risk measure to combine multiple levels of severity and probability into an overall estimate of relative risk.
 The intermediate steps within a scoring process can sometimes employ quantitative risk estimation.

-Risk control includes decision making to reduce and/or accept risks.
+Risk control includes decision-making to reduce and/or accept risks.
 The purpose of risk control is to reduce the risk to an acceptable level.
 The amount of effort used for risk control should be proportional to the significance of the risk.
-Decision makers might use different processes, including benefit-cost analysis, for understanding the optimal level of risk control.
+Decision-makers might use different processes, including benefit-cost analysis, for understanding the optimal level of risk control.
 Risk control might focus on the following questions:

 - Is the risk above an acceptable level?